galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Is there gene families associated to each genus identified with **MetaPhlAn2**?
+> 1. Are there gene families associated with each genus identified with **MetaPhlAn2**?
-> 2. Is there gene families associated to each species identified with **MetaPhlAn2**?
+> 2. Are there gene families associated to each species identified with **MetaPhlAn2**?
 > 3. How many gene families are associated to each genus?
 > 4. How many gene families are associated to each species?
 >
 > > ### {% icon solution %} Solution
 > >
-> > To answer the different questions, we need to group output of **Combine MetaPhlAn2 and HUMAnN2 outputs** by either 1st or 3rd column and count the number of occurrences of gene families.
-We do that using **Group data by a column** {% icon tool %} with
+> > To answer the different questions, we need to first group the contents of the output of **Combine MetaPhlAn2 and HUMAnN2 outputs** by either 1st or 3rd column and count the number of occurrences of gene families.
+We do that using Group data by a column {% icon tool %} with
 > >  - *"Select data"*: output of **Combine MetaPhlAn2 and HUMAnN2 outputs**
 > >  - *"Group by column"*: once with `Column:1` and once with `Column:3`
 > >  - *"Operation"*: